jerryscript-project/iotjs/docs/Build-for-ARM-Linux-(RPi2).md

 ### Raspberry Pi 2 build
-Giving `target-arch` and `target-os` will do.
+Giving `target-arch`, `target-os` and `target-board` will do.
 Rest is up to cross compiler and make system.

 ```
 ./tools/build.py --buildtype=release --no-init-submodule \